Whidbey Island in One Day: Deception Pass & Ebey’s Landing Highlights

 Walking down the stairs along the side of the bridge, you can follow the trail beneath the bridge that leads to North Beach and West Point.

-Ebey’s Landing, located to the south of Deception Pass, is said to be the first National Historic Reserve in the United States, established in 1978 with the primary goal of preserving the historical communities along the shores of Puget Sound.
-The history here primarily revolves around 19th-century European American settlers and the later military base history during wartime.
-However, what truly captivates visitors is the area's breathtaking coastal scenery.
-Even if you're not particularly interested in history, a visit to the Bluff Trail by the seaside is highly recommended when on Whidbey Island.
+Ebey’s Landing is the first National Historic Reserve in the United States, established in 1978 to preserve the history of communities along the Puget Sound shoreline.
+While the area showcases 19th-century white settlement and military history during wartime, the biggest draw for many visitors is the stunning coastal scenery around Ebey’s Landing.
+Even if you’re not particularly interested in history, the Bluff Trail along the shoreline is highly recommended — a must-do when visiting Whidbey Island.

 Bluff Trail